kianenigma/what-blockchain-actually/content/Common/Trustless.md

-The broad term used to describe common properties of blockchain-based systems and [[Trust#Human-based Trust]].
+The broad term used to describe common properties of blockchain-based systems and [[Trust#Science-based Trust]].
 Since all of the sources of [[Trust]] are rooted in known branches of science, can be publicly verified and examined, it is (paradoxically) said to be *Trust-less*.

 ![[Trust#Science-based Trust]]

 Also see [[Less Trust, More Truth]].

-In many blockchain contexts, trustless is simply called "decentralized".
+In many blockchain contexts, trustless is simply called "**decentralized**".

+## Confession on Naming
-Ultimately, my choice of terminology of "trustless" and limiting it to the above 3 properties is an opinionated decision here to keep the content of this book concise.
-Different people have more broad explanations around it, some of which that I know are:
+Ultimately, my choice of the word **trustless** and limiting it to the above **3 properties** is an opinionated decision here to keep the content of this book concise.
+Different people have more broad explanations for the same concept.
+Some of the most important ones are:
 - Vitalik's named [values for Ethereum](https://vitalik.eth.limo/general/2023/12/28/cypherpunk.html)
 	- Open global participation
 	- Decentralization